contao/docs/docs/manual/installation/install-contao.en.md

 ### Update database tables

-Once the Contao Manager has installed all packages, you have to [run](../contao-installtool/) the [Contao install tool](../contao-installtool/) to update the database.
+As soon as the Contao Manager has installed all packages, the database must be updated.
+To do this you can use the [Contao Install Tool]({{% ref "/installation/contao-installtool" %}}) (Contao 4.13 LTS).
+From Contao 5 onwards, this is no longer necessary, as the database can be updated directly via the [Contao Manager]({{% ref "installation/contao-manager" %}}).

 ## Installation via the command line